BrendaEgeland/minutes-agendas-newsletters/readme.txt

 1. Go to Media -> Minutes, Agendas Newsletters to upload files.
 1. Creates link to files in your pages/posts using the button in the Visual Editor, or by shortcode
 1. Create tabular display of uploaded documents in your pages/posts using the button in the Visual Editor, or by shortcode
+1. More information can be found at [the plugin website](http://www.redletterdesign.net/wp/minutes-agendas-newsletters/)

 == Screenshots ==